Looking back and looking ahead Annette van Velde

 Annette van Velde has been a member of the executive committee of the Noorderzijlvest Water Authority since April 2019.
 She occupies this seat on behalf of the guaranteed seat for farmers, the VVD, and the CDA.
 Today, she looks back on her work in 2024 and looks ahead to her plans for 2025.

-Looking back on 2024: we worked hard and took significant steps toward the future
+Looking back on 2024: we worked hard and took important steps for the future

 2024 was a good year for Van Velde.
-"As a water board, we worked hard on our tasks.
+"As water authority , we worked water authority on our tasks.
 This enabled us to achieve great things and take steps for the future."
 She is pleased that the water system functioned well.
 "It was a very wet year.
 That's why we worked hard in the field to keep management and maintenance in order while coping with the enormous amount of water that fell."

 The year was marked by various projects, but one stands out for Van Velde.
 "We have continued to make good progress on our Lauwersmeer dike.
 This project has been ongoing for some time, but I am proud to see how we are staying on schedule and within budget, and that we are achieving great things in collaboration with other authorities."
 All water boards are involved in the Flood Protection Program to make the Netherlands resilient to future heavy rainfall and prolonged drought.
 The Lauwersmeer dike is also part of this program.